 Know Before You Go

 After a few short introductions and a 20-minute video, guests are invited to interact with the projection.
 Blankets for viewing on the Great Lawn are welcome.
-Chairs will not be permitted.
+Lawn chairs with low backs and legs less than 10 inches are allowed but not necessary.

 All tickets are valid for one use on April 11 or April 12.
 In the event of inclement weather on April 11, unscanned tickets are valid on April 12.
 Should the forecast call for rain on April 12, tickets will be honored on April 11.